hiredlearn/exampleUser0/WebAppDev0/README.md

 # Assignment:

 ## Instructions Summary:
-Please, create an ASP.NET web application containing the below mentioned features:
+Create an ASP.NET web application containing the below mentioned features:
 - ASP.NET Identity for authentication purposes
 - SQL Server as a database
 - Entity Framework (database first or code first - it’s your choice)